Ayu0107/Instagram-Basic-API/README.md

 Localhost port 8080 has been used.

-This API system has following functions:
+This API system has following controller functions:

 1) Create a User